pvp-bot/demoparse/README.md

 ## overrides
 The demorecord will miss some things in the match occasionally, especially on larger maps when you can get out of render range (note: perception range is irrelevant).
 You can manually add override lines to the start of the demofile (using any text editor) to adjust the final match score, player team assignment, player powersets, or swap red and blue sides.
 See `data/override.py` for examples.

+## issues
+There was an issue with numpy on Windows when I ran it last which required downgrading to an older version.
+The error message included a URL which had instructions on which version to downgrade to.
+Not sure if numpy has been updated to fix this yet.